North Kitsap School District: Richard Gordon Elementary

 Richard F. Gordon Elementary School is a Kindergarten through 5th grade public school in Kingston, Washington.
 Richard Gordon Elementary is the location of the regular and two additional programs that students from the North Kitsap School District can attend.
 The school is named after NASA astronaut Richard F. Gordon, an alumnus of nearby North Kitsap High School, who orbited the Moon in 1969 on Apollo 12.

 Options

 Options is a parent involved, alternative learning program for grades K-8.
-It is currently located at Gordon Elementary.
-It will move to Wolfle Elementary.
+It is currently located at Wolfle Elementary.
 There is a large drama component, including multiple student plays each year.
 The Options program was founded in 1989.

 Wolfle Elementary

 David H. Wolfle is a Kindergarten through 5th grade public school in Kingston, Washington.
+It is the location of the Options program.

 Kingston Middle School

 Kingston Middle School is a middle school located in Kingston, Washington.
 Located on West Kingston Road, the school was established in 1990.
 The school has sixth, seventh, and eighth grade classes.
 In 2007, this school was changed from a junior high into a middle school.